reubensgithub/Lecture-Notes-Year-4/ECMM427 - Group Development Project/lecture1.md

 - Sends project and will have one week to accept
 - Session next week after we've seen projects.
 - Book room and will find people and create groups then
+- Live-Client Project essentially

+**Feedback will be formative and summative** **Formative:**
+- Based on weekly supervisor meetings and based on planning and project management methodology
+- Based on presentation of the intermediate milestones

+**Summative:**
+- Term 1, Week 7 (Project Kick-Off Report) (20%)
+- Term 2, Week TBC (First Prototype and Demonstration) (20%)
+- Term 2, Week TBC (Final Prototype and Handover) (50%)
+- Term 2, Week TBC (Final Presentation) (10%)

+- Next week lecture won't be same time or place